Inc44/dotfiles/COMMAND.md

 ---

+`docker run ghcr.io/hound-search/hound:latest`: Start a Docker container for Hound

+Options:

+- `-v /home/pc/data/config.json:/data/config.json`: Mount the `config.json` file from the host to the container
+- `-p 6080:6080`: Map port 6080 on the host to port 6080 on the container
+- `--name hound`: Assign the name "hound" to the Docker container

 `echo $XDG_SESSION_TYPE`: Display the current session type, indicating whether the session is running under Wayland or X11

+`ect path`: Optimize files

+Options:

+- `-1` to `-9`: Set compression level
+- `-recurse`: Recursively search directories
+- `-keep`: Keep modification time
+- `--strict`: Enable strict losslessness
+- `--mt-file`: Use per file multithreading

 `egpu-switcher`: Manage eGPU